Type 1 Diabetes: Children Living With the Disease [en Español]

 5 years after diagnosis

-Your child will have an initial dilated eye exam ( ophthalmoscopy ) by an ophthalmologist or an optometrist when your child is at least 10 years old and has had diabetes for 3 to 5 years.
+Your child will have an initial dilated eye exam ( ophthalmoscopy ) by an ophthalmologist or an optometrist if your child has had diabetes for 3 to 5 years and has started puberty or has had diabetes for 3 to 5 years and is at least 10 years old.
 This eye exam checks for signs of diabetic retinopathy and glaucoma .
 Thereafter, your child may have an eye exam every year.
 If your child is at low risk for vision problems, your doctor may consider follow-up exams less often.

 Your child may have a test for thyroid antibodies when type 1 diabetes is diagnosed.
 Also, a thyroid-stimulating hormone (TSH) test and a thyroxine (T4) test may be done every 1 to 2 years.
 These tests check for thyroid problems, which are common among people who have type 1 diabetes.